saoud/SongTracker.Solution/README.md

 ##### Compiling

-- Navigate to the TODO folder in the command line
+- Navigate to the SongTracker folder in the command line
 - Use the command `dotnet build` to compile

 ##### Installing Packages

-- Navigate to the TODO folder in the command line
+- Navigate to the SongTracker folder in the command line
 - Use the command `dotnet restore`

 <details>